zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 Here's Java code that demonstrates some of these operators.
 This code contains comments.
 Comments are not evaluated and serve to document code.
 In this example, comments are preceded by two forward slashes, `//`.
-We're also using `System.out.println()`; remember that this lets us print values to the console.

 ```java
 package com.myname.week_01;